 Besides the usual prohibitions on sales of illegal products, firearms, tobacco, alcohol, pornography or live animals, you can’t sell health care products, event tickets, or electronic devices through Marketplace.
 Also:

-- Any photos of the item must match the description and title of the listing, and
+- Photos have to match the description and title of the listing, and

-- Items for sale on Facebook Marketplace can’t show before and after pictures, such as weight loss products or lawn treatments.
+- You’re not allowed to show before and after pictures, such as weight loss products, dental or lawn treatments.

 Boosting your Facebook Marketplace listings